cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 ### Reflection

 I had a hard time using the built in OnShape FEA tool because when I made upates it would take a long time for the simulation to tell me if it improved or not.
 I wish Lucia had been here for more time because we would've been able to improve our design a lot more.
 I Think that if we had more time I would have started a new design and remove the side peices because most of our strength came from our spine.
+We were able to get a single digit stress factor which I am happy with and I feel that we have a good chance of having one of the strongest beams in the class.

 ## Raspberry_Pi_Assignment_Template